bangiyev/Soft-Serve/README.md

 # Soft Serve

-Google Maps app to mark and update ice cream truck locations
+Google Maps app that enables communities to report and update known locations of their favorite ice cream trucks

 ## Features